bloomberg/wsk-notify/src/html/_pages/input-README.md

     skipPrefix: false, // If true, on't log the prefix
     projectName: null // Defaults to your root project directory if not set here.
 Can also be a function that gets passed the root project directory and returns a string.
   },
-  silent: false // If true, don't log out the notification, but still return it as a string.
+  silent: false, // If true, don't log out the notification, but still return it as a string.
+  level: 'log' // The `console` method to use.
+Can be "log", "warn", "error", "info" or "debug".
 };
 ```